prof-tallman/csc228/understanding_fear/biblical_trading_cards.md

 ## Instructions ##

-Create **three Biblical case study cards**.
-When I put this assignment together, I was thinking back to my childhood and how I loved to collect baseball cards.
-Each card must use a **different theme** and a **different Biblical person, group, or situation**.
+Create a set of Biblical case study cards.
+Each card must use a different theme and situation.

 For each card: